 - 1. We consider more than one frequently-used mode of transportation compared to previous work that has focused on rail, automobile or air travel.
 In reality, people typically travel to relative nearby destinations by driving a car, but as the distance to a destination grows large enough then flying becomes the more realistic option.
 In fact one question of interest is where that transition from driving to flying to a destination takes place. - 2.
-We do not consider just a small number of locations as a source, but rather take a systematic approach where we compute and visualize mode of transportation and travel time maps for all locations, at the granularity of counties, within the United States. - 3.
-The availability of a complete set of travel time maps for all locations is not only interesting, but affords other type of analyses that are not possible without a complete set.
+We do not consider a single airport for each location, but rather build into our analysis to consider both smaller airports, which are closer, as well as larger airports, which may be further away but offer better connections. - 3.
+We do not consider just a small number of locations as a source, but rather take a systematic approach where we compute and visualize mode of transportation and travel time maps for all locations, at the granularity of counties, within the United States.

+- 4. The availability of a complete set of travel time maps for all locations is not only interesting, but affords other type of analyses that are not possible without a complete set.
 For example, we can and do characterize higher-level characteristics of relatively strong and weak connectivity.
+Previous work has examined accessibility of counties to airports [26] and accessibility of world cities via airlines [15].
 We can determine which locations have the best connectivity in terms of the smallest expected travel time to other locations in the U.S. Similarly, we can determine the locations that have the worst connectivity meaning they are the most isolated.
-Others have identified isolated locations in the U.S. based on closest towns or roads [23, 27, 24, 21].

-- 4. Not only can we identify relatively connected and disconnected locations, but we can do so in a quantitative manner.
-This approach not only allows us to measure and quantitatively compare expected travel times, but to visualize them on a map of the U.S. - 5.
+Others have identified isolated locations in the U.S. based on closest towns or roads [29, 33, 30, 27]. - 5.
+Not only can we identify relatively connected and disconnected locations, but we can do so in a quantitative manner.
+This approach both allows us to measure and quantitatively compare expected travel times as well as to visualize them on a map of the U.S. - 6.
+By considering multiple airports for each location, we can determine catchment basins for each commercial airport based on actual road and airline connectivity rather than simply based on determination of the closest airport. - 7.
 Finally, we can and do compare measures of connectivity for different metrics of interest.
 In particular, we examine the connectivity of each location to all geographic area of the United States as one metric.
 We also examine the connectivity of each location to all population of the U.S. Different metrics lead to different connectivity results.

-In the remainder of this report we describe our methodology used to obtain data, analyze it, then map and visualize the results.
+In the remainder of this paper we describe our methodology used to obtain data, analyze it, then map and visualize the results.
 We go on to describe the mode of transportation and travel time maps that are created for each county location within the United States.
 We use the data for these maps to determine the geographical area and population connectedness of each location within the U.S. We both visualize these results and highlight locations that are the most and least connected.
 We also examine travel time between locations relative to distance between locations.
 Finally, we examine the frequency in which different modes of transportation are employed across all locations.
 In the conclusions, we summarize the work and point to directions of future work.

-Note: All maps shown in the report are available at the project website at http://geoconnected.cs.wpi.edu/.
+Note: All maps shown in the paper are available at the project website at http://geoconnected.cs.wpi.edu/.
 The site allows mode of transportation and travel time maps to be viewed for any location within the U.S. It also allows summary connectedness and airport catchment maps to be viewed.